AppuzMathew9/RideSafe/README.md

-🚲 RideSafe: Helmet Detection and Traffic Violation Recognition System /n 📘 Overview
+🚲 RideSafe: Helmet Detection and Traffic Violation Recognition System \n 📘 Overview
 RideSafe is a computer vision-based system designed to enhance road safety by identifying whether motorbike riders are wearing helmets and detecting traffic signal violations in real-time.
 Leveraging YOLOv8 for object detection and DeepSORT for tracking, RideSafe offers a practical solution for monitoring road rule compliance in urban environments.